gabriel-lll/Findtact/README.md

 1. For each contact, Findtact builds a combined text profile (name, email, tags, notes)
 2. A SentenceTransformer model (`all-MiniLM-L6-v2`) converts the profile into a 384-dimension vector
+3. Vectors are normalized using NumPy for optimal cosine similarity calculations
-3. Vectors are stored in PostgreSQL using the `pgvector` extension
+4. Vectors are stored in PostgreSQL using the `pgvector` extension
-4. When you search, the query is embedded and the backend ranks contacts by vector distance using cosine similarity
+5. When you search, the query is embedded and the backend ranks contacts by vector distance using cosine similarity

 ---